Mark-Phillipson/TalonCommandSearchExtension/README.md

 - **✨ Enhanced Command Discovery**: Search "left" to find all commands that use arrow keys
 - **🚫 No False Positives**: Only matches actual Talon lists, not code captures
 - **🏃‍♂️ Performance Optimized**: Debounced search with race condition prevention
-- **📊 Works Across All Scopes**: List matching available in Command Names Only and All search scopes
+- **📊 Scope Awareness**: List matching available in the All search scope

 ### 🎨 Enhanced UI & User Experience
 - **📑 Tabbed Interface**: Separate "Commands" and "Lists" tabs for focused searching